Author: Leon Wimmenhoeve

 How to fix blocked resources to domains without SSL certificate

-If you have Really Simple SSL Pro installed, you might get the warning that your site contains a reference to an external resource that cannot load over SSL.
-If you see a domain looking like this one: “http://i0.wp.com”, you have a JetPack plugin, Photon, installed.
-Deactivate it, and this issue should be resolved.
-If this file is from a service you are using, it’s best to contact them and ask if the service can be provided over SSL as well, as
+If you have Really Simple Security Pro installed, you might get the warning that your site contains a reference to an external resource that cannot load over SSL.
+If this file is from a third-party service you are using, it’s best to contact the vendor and request if the service can be provided over SSL as well.
+If that is not possible, you can try the steps below.
+Please take care not to violate any intellectual property rights: always ask

 Manually insert .htaccess redirect http to https

-Let Really Simple SSL handle the .htaccess redirect In most cases, you can let Really Simple SSL handle the .htaccess redirect.
+Let Really Simple Security handle the .htaccess redirect In most cases, you can let Really Simple Security handle the .htaccess redirect.
 The plugin has an option that inserts the detected .htaccess redirect rules.
-To select it, log in to your WordPress admin, and navigate to: Settings / SSL / settings There you will find the option “Enable .htaccess 301 redirect”.
-If you enable it, Really Simple SSL will detect the best .htaccess redirect for your situation.
-Please note that in
+To select it, log in to your WordPress admin, and navigate to: Security -> Settings -> SSL.
+This is where you can select the Redirect Method and set it to “.htaccess 301 redirect”.
+If you enable this, Really Simple Security will detect the appropriate .htaccess redirect for your set-up.

 My website does a double redirect to https, or does not 301 redirect